idf_component.yml

 The files

-during the creation of the archive before the component uploaded to the registry.
+When creating the archive before the component is uploaded to the registry.

-the component is used as a git dependency.
+When the component is used as a Git dependency.

-A list of files and directories excluded by default:
+A list of files and directories that are excluded by default:

 **/*.pyc